In-Depth Analysis You Won’t Find Anywhere Else

 To Remand or Not To Remand

-In order to rule on the plaintiffs’ request to reverse the dismissal, the Connecticut Supreme Court must decide whether to accept or reject the plaintiffs’ interpretation of the PLCAA, starting with a few key definitions.
+In order to rule on the plaintiffs’ request to reverse the dismissal, the Connecticut Supreme Court must decide whether the plaintiffs’ interpretation of the PLCAA is statutorily viable, starting with a few key definitions.
 No, the justices don’t have to decide what the definition of “is” is, but they have to drill down pretty far with some other terms.

 What Is “Negligent Entrustment?”